exorde-labs/exorde-client/README.md

 Sometimes, Exorde Labs needs to push some update in the code.
 The module will detect it, and kill itself.
 This is important for the Exorde Network to remain hommogenous, so older versions have to be killed right away.

 When this happens, the module will print a message & shut down.
+It has to be restarted manually.